Skip to content

 What is Inspector?

-RequestBite is a simple and easy-to-use service that allows you to inspect webhook and HTTP requests.
+RequestBite is a simple and easy-to-use service that allows you to inspect webhook and HTTP requests and proxy them to arbitrary targets.
 Go to requestbite.com/view and the service will automatically create a unique URL to which you can send your data for review.

 The service collects and prints the following data: